MicrosoftDocs/azure-devops-yaml-schema/task-reference/ant-v1.md

 **`options`** - **Options**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Provides any options to pass to the Ant command line.
+Provides options to pass to the Ant command line.
 You can provide your own properties (for example, `-DmyProperty=myPropertyValue`) and also use built-in variables (for example, `-DcollectionId=$(system.collectionId)`).
 Alternatively, the built-in variables are already set as environment variables during the build and can be passed directly (for example, `-DcollectionIdAsEnvVar=%SYSTEM_COLLECTIONID%`).

 See [Running Apache Ant](http://ant.apache.org/manual/running.html#options).
 <!-- :::editable-content-end::: -->